AgentMaker/PAPC/README.md

 * PaddlePaddle >= 2.0.0rc
 * Python >= 3.6+

-Highly recommend you install the GPU version of PaddlePaddle, due to large overhead of segmentation models, otherwise it could be out of memory while running the models.
+Highly recommend you install the GPU version of PaddlePaddle, due to large overhead of pointcloud models, otherwise it could be out of memory while running the models.
 For more detailed installation tutorials, please refer to the official website of [PaddlePaddle](https://www.paddlepaddle.org.cn/documentation/docs/zh/2.0-beta/install/index_cn.html)。

 ### Step 2.
 Download PAPC repo